OfficeDev/outlook-dev-docs/docs/add-ins/authenticate-a-user-with-an-sso-token.md

 ## Enable modern authentication in your Office 365 tenancy

-To use SSO with an Outlook Add-in, you must enable Modern Authentication for the Office 365 tenancy.
+To use SSO with an Outlook add-in, you must enable Modern Authentication for the Office 365 tenancy.
 For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 ## Register your add-in

-To use SSO, your Outlook Add-in will need to have a server-side web API that is registered with Azure Active Directory (AAD) v2.0.
+To use SSO, your Outlook add-in will need to have a server-side web API that is registered with Azure Active Directory (AAD) v2.0.
 For more information, see [Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint](https://docs.microsoft.com/office/dev/add-ins/develop/register-sso-add-in-aad-v2).

 ### Provide consent when sideloading an add-in